Sign In / Sign Out

 Prof. Newhauser has a PhD in English, with an emphasis on Medieval Studies.
 His areas of research interest include the moral tradition in intellectual history and sensory studies (sensology).

-Claudia Sadowski-Smith is the author of The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States, Border Fictions, and the editor of Globalization on the Line.
+Sadowski-Smith works in border and migration studies.
+She is the author of The New Immigrant Whiteness: Race, Neoliberalism, and Post-Soviet Migration to the United States, Border Fictions, and Globalization on the Line.

 Robert Sturges is a Professor of English at ASU, and also serves as the department's Director of Undergraduate Studies.
 Bob's teaching and research interests include medieval literature and LGBTQ Studies.